-Recommendation: Select the appropriate prior land use from the drop down list.
+Recommendation: Select the appropriate prior land use in the month immediately prior to year 1 from the drop down list (Figure 1).
 This is the land use two years before the reporting year.

 - If animals grazing an annual species then enter as grazed pasture. - If prior land use doesn't fit any of the categories provided choose crop.